plgd-dev/doc/content/en/architecture/introduction.md

 - **Traceable**
     Many users and devices transceiving data at the same time can result in many types of errors, negatively impacting business operations.
 It is beneficial to track activities within the system for more effective error solving and future prediction based on recognised patterns.
 - **Cost Efficient**
     Many future users won't have the knowledge about infrastructure and operations of the whole system.
 They might not have their own data center for hosting of the solution.
 This increases the importance of ease of use and cost efficiency.
-Most hub providers offer a similar set of services from a functional point of view.
+Most cloud providers offer a similar set of services from a functional point of view.
 A solution should be able to take advantage of these services to save money, alleviating the burden of missing know-how and increasing runtime optimizations.
 - **Multitenant**
     Solution providers which have multiple customers should have the ability to use "one" instance of the system for all customers in a secured way.
 It is important that a client is only able to access the devices it’s authorized to access.